KTH/programmable-society/grading-criteria.md

-# Examination rules of "Programmable Society" (WIP)
+# Examination rules of "Programmable Society"

-The course has project-based examination, where the student has to perform a number of tasks.
+The course has a project-based examination, where the student has to perform a number of tasks.

 * To pass the course, the student has to complete and pass between 3 mandatory tasks:
   * presentation (mandatory)
   * demo (mandatory)
   * smart contract protocol development (mandatory)
-* To get a grade better than E, the student can do optional tasks.
-The grading criteria below explain how to pass each task category.
+* To get a grade better than E, the student can do optional tasks in the following categories
-  * essay
+  * essay (optional)
-  * contribution to open-source
+  * contribution to open-source (optional)
-  * feedback
+  * feedback (optional)
-  * questions
+  * questions (optional)
+* Final grading scheme
+  * A: 7 completed tasks
+  * B: 6 completed tasks
+  * C: 5 completed tasks
+  * D: 4 completed tasks
+  * E: 3 completed tasks (excluding feedback)
 * The same student cannot choose the same topic for two different tasks.
 * Important dates:
   * Deadline for presentations and demos: the day and time they are given in person
-  * Deadline for essay / open-source: [Britney Spears birthday](https://en.wikipedia.org/wiki/Britney_Spears), 17h Stockholm time
+  * Deadline for essay / open-source: [Britney Spears birthday](https://en.wikipedia.org/wiki/Britney_Spears), Dec 2 2023, 17h Stockholm time
-  * Deadline for feedback: 48 hours after go from original authors
+  * Deadline for feedback: 48 hours after submission from the original authors
-  * Grand oral: [Brad Pitt](https://en.wikipedia.org/wiki/Brad_Pitt)'s birthday
+  * Grand oral: [Brad Pitt](https://en.wikipedia.org/wiki/Brad_Pitt)'s birthday, Dec 18 2023
   * Deadline for repeated tasks (all): **Jan 8 2024, 17h Stockholm time**.
   * The deadlines are strict and cannot be extended.
 Not meeting a deadline means failing the task / the repetition.

-* Final grading scheme
-  * A: 7 completed tasks
-  * B: 6 completed tasks
-  * C: 5 completed tasks
-  * D: 4 completed tasks
-  * E: 3 completed tasks (excluding feedback)
-* Group work is encouraged (max 2 persons) but you cannot be with the same person for more than 2 projects.
-You can work alone for one or at most two projects.
+* Group work is encouraged for smart contract development (max 2 persons).
 * A failed task requires to pass it again at the end of the course (repeat), based on the feedback from the failure.
 A task can only be repeated once.
-* If the whole course is failed, no grades are kept if the student registers again to the course the year after.
+* If the whole course is failed, no grades are kept if the student registers again to the course later on.
 * After a proposal has been merged, the topic of that proposal cannot be changed.
-* Group Rules
-  * When you send a pull request for registration, please follow the name convention of using email addresses of two members to create the folder: email-email.
+* When you send a pull request for registration, please follow the name convention of using email addresses to create the folder: `kthlogin` or `kthlogin-kthlogin` for group registration.
-  * We recommend 2 students.
-Three is also possible for ambitious essays, demos or contribution to open-source.

 ## Presentations (mandatory)